Alfuroot/Pearpository/PersistenceControllerTutorial.md

 ```

-To call the persistence controller in your app since we declared a singleton we will just have to write something like:
+To call the persistence controller in your app, since we declared a singleton, we will just have to write something like:
 ```swift
     PersistenceController.shared.`functionName()`
 ```
-Then you will want to add a save funcion in order to keep changes on your data
+Then, you will want to add a save funcion in order to keep changes on your data

 ```swift